-Acreage Dedication or Volume Commitment.
-If, after December 31, 2001, Thunder Creek receives a request for firm transportation service from a third party and Thunder Creek has no available capacity to offer such third party, Thunder Creek may, at its sole election, notify Enron, in writing, of the receipt of such request and advise Enron that it must dedicate acreage or commit volumes to Thunder Creek to retain its Committed Capacity on the Thunder Creek Trunkline.
-Such dedicated acreage or committed volumes offered by Enron shall be similar in terms of size (or volume commitment), location, and deliverability and be available for the same contract duration requested by the third party.
+Proposed Acreage Dedication or Volume Commitment.
+If, after December 31, 2001, Thunder Creek receives a request for firm transportation service from a third party, excluding any of Thunder Creek's affiliates, willing to make an acreage dedication or volume commitment for the same priority of firm transportation service being received by Enron and Thunder Creek has no available capacity to offer such third party, Thunder Creek may, at its sole election, notify Enron, in writing, of the receipt of such request and advise Enron that it must dedicate acreage or commit volumes to Thunder Creek to retain its Committed Capacity on the Thunder Creek Trunkline.
+Such dedicated acreage or committed volumes offered by Enron would be similar in terms of size (or volume commitment), location, and deliverability and be available for the same contract duration requested by the third party.
 Enron will, within fifteen (15) days following receipt of such notice from Thunder Creek, advise Thunder Creek whether it elects to retain its Committed Capacity by way of the above described acreage dedication or volume commitment.
 Failure by Enron to so advise Thunder Creek, in writing, within such fifteen (15) day period shall be deemed an election by Enron not to reserve Committed Capacity on the Thunder Creek Trunkline.
-In such event, Enron will have capacity on the Thunder Creek Trunkline on an interruptible basis only, subject to the transportation of the gas of all other shippers with committed capacity on the Thunder Creek Trunkline.
-In the event Enron elects to reserve its Committed Capacity through the above described acreage dedication or volume commitment, then the Minimum Monthly Payments set forth in the tables above shall be waived for a period of six (6) months.
-At the end of this six (6) month waiver period, the Minimum Monthly Payment shall be reinstated.
-[Let’s discuss this concept that I requested (but in a little different format)]
+In such event, Enron will have capacity on the Thunder Creek Trunkline on an interruptible basis only, subject to the transportation of the gas of all other shippers with firm committed capacity on the Thunder Creek Trunkline and Enron shall have no further obligations to make any Minimum Monthly Payments under Paragraph 6 of this letter.
+In the event Enron elects to reserve its Committed Capacity through the above described acreage dedication or volume commitment, then the Minimum Monthly Payments set forth in the tables above shall be waived for the remainder of the term.

 Deliveries in Excess of Committed Capacity.
-In the event Enron has volumes above the Committed Capacity and Thunder Creek has capacity available, such gas will be gathered into the Thunder Creek Trunkline on an interruptible basis at the contract rates, subject to the delivery of all gas from shippers with committed capacity on the Thunder Creek Trunkline.
+In the event Enron has volumes above the Committed Capacity and Thunder Creek has capacity available, such gas would be gathered into the Thunder Creek Trunkline on an interruptible basis at the contract rates, subject to the delivery of all gas from shippers with committed capacity on the Thunder Creek Trunkline.

 Other Services.
 The parties may separately agree upon the provision of services by Thunder Creek upstream of the Thunder Creek Trunkline.

 Confidentiality.
-Thunder Creek and Enron agree to hold in confidence and not disclose the terms and conditions of this agreement to any third parties unless required by judicial, legislative, executive or regulatory order, in which event the party receiving such order shall promptly notify the other party to permit such other party to take such steps it deems appropriate to avoid or limit disclosure.
+Thunder Creek and Enron agree to hold in confidence and not disclose the terms and conditions of this letter to any third parties unless required by judicial, legislative, executive or regulatory order, in which event the party receiving such order shall promptly notify the other party to permit such other party to take such steps it deems appropriate to avoid or limit disclosure.

 Assignment.
 This agreement may not be assigned by either party without the prior, written consent of the other party, which consent shall not be unreasonably withheld.